 John L. Paluszek, APR, Fellow PRSA, senior counsel, Ketchum

 John Paluszek, APR, Fellow PRSA, is senior counsel with Ketchum Inc. in New York.
 The past PRSA CEO/president, Gold Anvil recipient and chair of The Global Alliance for Public Relations and Communication Management, he is currently co-chair of the Educational Affairs CEPR initiative.
 For more than a decade, he was also co-chair of the Commission on Public Relations Education, which provides the foundation for CEPR standards.

-Susan Gonders, Ed.D., is a professor at Southeast Missouri State University and the PRSA Educational Affairs co-chair.
+Gonders is the PRSA Educational Affairs co-chair.
 Since she began coordinating the CEPR program in 2007, it has grown from 14 to nearly 40 certified schools.
 She is past head of the AEJMC Public Relations Division, and she has been a PRSSA Chapter adviser since 1994.

-Judith Phair, APR, Fellow PRSA, president, PhairAdvantage Communications, LLC
+Judy Phair, APR, Fellow PRSA, founder, PhairAdvantage Communications, LLC

 Phair is the PRSA Educational Affairs co-chair, past PRSA CEO/president and a Gold Anvil recipient.
 She previously was a communications executive for the Graduate Management Admission Council, University of Maryland Biotechnology Institute, and Johns Hopkins University.